 Reproduction and Demography

-In the fall, the Cackling goose migrates south, appearing in California in mid-October through November.
+In the fall, the Aleutian cackling goose migrates south, appearing in California in mid-October through November.
 Offspring and adults leave the breeding area together.
 In the spring, departure for the north can occur as early as January but generally occurs between February and April.

-The Cackling goose was one of the first species listed under the Endangered Species Act due to severe declines following the introduction of nonnative foxes to its island breeding habitat.
-Starting in the late 1960s, removal of the introduced foxes allowed recovery of nesting populations, and the Cackling goose was removed from the endangered species list in 2001.
-The Cackling goose plays a role as a grazer in short-grass vegetation communities, affecting the vegetation on its breeding islands and wintering grounds.
+The Aleutian cackling goose was one of the first species listed under the Endangered Species Act due to severe declines following the introduction of nonnative foxes to its island breeding habitat.
+Starting in the late 1960s, removal of the introduced foxes allowed recovery of nesting populations, and the Aleutian cackling goose was removed from the endangered species list in 2001.
+The Aleutian cackling goose plays a role as a grazer in short-grass vegetation communities, affecting the vegetation on its breeding islands and wintering grounds.
 Mammalian predators are now generally absent from the islands on which the geese breed, but the geese may be preyed.